fablab-neckar-alb/r0ket/doku/errata.md

 serial output works for a default baudrate of 115200.
 Getting the serial port's attention with `miniterm /dev/ttyACM0 115200` is a bit tricky yet.

+##SWD interface
+It is unlikely that the r0ket support debugging through Serial Wire Debug, but the pins exist:
+pin  4: Recover SWD
+pin 28: SWO
+pin 29: SWCLK
+pin 39: SWDIO